-The Director of Student Conduct acts on behalf of the Office of the Dean of Students and works closely with the Department of Residential Education and Services on issues of University policy, community standards, and student discipline.
+The Director of Student Conduct acts on behalf of the Office of the Dean of Students and works closely with various offices, such as the Office of Residence Life and University Police, on issues of University policy, community standards, and student discipline.
 The Director and the Office of the Dean of Students, address academic and non-academic violations.

 - New Student Orientation - Conduct

 - Summer Programs - Conduct

 Please contact Jerry Collins with any questions you have about the discipline process, filing a complaint, University policies, or the role of student conduct in campus life and student development.